kirill-menke/medical-wsss-paper-notes/paper_notes/patch_classification.md

 ## Five questions about this paper:

 ### 1. [Problem Definition] What problem is this paper trying to solve?
-It tackles the problem of WSI segmentation using only binary image-level labels of WSIs
+It tackles the problem of WSI segmentation using only binary image-level labels of WSI patches

 ### 2. [Method] How does this paper solve the above problems?